cwoe/checkpoint-remove-unused-hosts/README.md

 This script allows you to clean up the specified subnet by removing any unused hosts in it.

-The script currently uses netmiko to connect to the management server and runs the mgmt_cli commands there, I might use python requests in the future in order and skip the ssh-connection.
+The script uses the Checkpoint Web API, which is significantly faster than the CLI command.

 How it works:
 1. List all domains